hyperledger/besu-docs/docs/private-networks/how-to/use-privacy/performance-best-practices.md

 The Besu data folder for high throughput nodes should be located on the fastest possible storage media.

 * Prefer [NVMe](https://cloud.google.com/compute/docs/disks/local-ssd#performance) attached SLC flash or Intel Optane.
-* Avoid network attached SSDs or cloud storage with limited IOPs.
+* Avoid network attached SSDs or cloud storage with limited input/output operations per second.
 * Do not use spinning disks under any circumstances.

 ## Private transaction performance